SCIInstitute/UncertainSCI/docs/dev_docs/contribute.md

     - One package per line (with or without multiple function/module/class imports from the package)
 - Avoid extraneous whitespaces

+### Demos and Usecases

+New demos and usecases are always welcome.
+Please add self-contained scripts demonstrating core functionality to the [demos folder]<https://github.com/SCIInstitute/UncertainSCI/tree/master/demos>.
+Demos that require external packages can be located in seperate repos, such as this [UQ BEM heart position usecase]<https://github.com/SCIInstitute/UQExampleBEMHeartPosition>

 ### Testing

-Please add unit testing to new function contributed to UncertainSCI using pytest.
+In addition to demos, please add unit testing to new function contributed to UncertainSCI using pytest.
 Unit test should be placed in the [test folder]<https://github.com/SCIInstitute/UncertainSCI/tree/master/tests>, which contains several tests to use as examples.
 To run the test, use the command:

 ```
 pytest --cov=UncertainSCI
 ```